 October 13-16, 2019 | Breitenbush Hot Springs | Detroit, Oregon

-Impermanence and change shape our experience of life.
+Impermanence and change shape the contours of every life.
 They confront us in shattered dreams and crumbling beliefs; in the loss of a job, or health, or a home; in the death of a precious loved one; or in facing trauma or a terminal condition.

 Impermanence also shines in bright bursts of creativity and energy, in the brilliance of a sunbreak after rain, the spontaneous kindness of strangers, the scents and colors of the seasons, the emergence of new relationships, and the unfolding of new ideas.

 In this retreat we’ll explore the unending circles of coming and going, joy and sorrow, living and dying.
-Please note, this isn’t a drop-in offering.
-The material progresses session to session, and continuity within the group supports the depth of openness for everyone.
+The material progresses session to session, and continuity supports the depth of openness for everyone.
+For those reasons, please note that this isn’t a drop-in offering.

 Who should come?

 These retreat days offer the opportunity to explore love and joy, grief and pain, and how we experience the instability and unpredictability that life delivers to us.
-We’ll use dharma teachings, meditations, and practices from Buddhism, advaita vendanta, and the bhakti path, along with shared reflection, interactive exercises, and contemplative means.
-With those timeless skills, we’ll move beyond our habitual perspectives to cultivate a wider view of the soft mists and pounding torrents that shape our lives.
+We’ll use dharma teachings, meditations, and practices from Buddhism, advaita vendanta, and the bhakti path, shared reflection, interactive exercises, and contemplative means.
+With those tools, we’ll move beyond our habitual perspectives to cultivate a wider view of the soft mists and pounding torrents that shape our lives.